FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Question 5 of 10

 5. An "iron lung" was huge cylinders with a person's head sticking out of one end.
 Poor souls, mostly children, suffering from respiratory paralysis were forced to use the contraptions in order to breathe.
 A small mirror above their heads was a patients' only contact with the world around them.
-Where in the U.S. was this device developed?
+Where in the U.S. was this device first used?
 Hint

 Question 6 of 10